StephenHenryJr/tic-tac-toe/README.md

 # tic-tac-toe

-Tic-Tac-Toe game created following tutorial.
+Tic-Tac-Toe game created here.

-A lot of CSS used here.
+A lot of CSS used.
-I still need to add some JS to add functionality to the RESTART button.
+JS functions used to add game logic.

+Enjoyed this one.
+Might come back to it to change colors.